raydedon/celigo-assignment/README.md

 # Celigo Assignment

-This project quickly demonstrates how to create a simple react app using react-router, webpack, babel, eslint.
-I have also used docker for quick demo.
-It demonstrates a navigation
+This project quickly demonstrates a responsive top navbar.
+It comprises of the following tech stack:-
+- react
+- react-router.
+- webpack.
+- babel.
+- eslint.

 ## Authors